-Supreme Court recalls order allowing minor who had been raped to have abortion
+Supreme Court recalls order allowing minor who had been raped to have abortion at 29 weeks

 The court issued new directions after the 14-year-old survivor’s parents said that terminating her pregnancy could cause health complications.

-The Supreme Court on Monday recalled its April 22 order allowing a minor who had been raped to have an abortion, reported Live Law.
+The Supreme Court on Monday recalled its April 22 order allowing a minor who had been raped to terminate her 29-week pregnancy, Live Law reported.

 The court issued a new order after the 14-year-old survivor’s parents expressed concerns that she could suffer health complications if her pregnancy was terminated.